open-craft/xblock-group-project-v2/README.md

 # Configuration

-In order to have a working Group Project, one need three components:
+In order to have a working Group Project you'll need to complete three steps:

-1. Author the XBlock in Studio
+1. Set up environment configuration variables (covered earlier)
-2. Set up environment configuration variables (covered earlier)
+2. Author the XBlock in Studio
 3. Configure Group Project in Apros (3rd party LMS)

 ## Authoring